gu-fan/riv.vim/README.rst

     `:RivTodoHelper` or '<C-E>ht'

-    Inside the window , you can use '/' to search , '<Enter>' to jump to. '<Esc>/q' to quit.
+    Inside the window , you can use '/' to search ,'<Tab>' to switch content, '<Enter>' to jump to. '<Esc>/q' to quit.

 * Miscs :